KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ```

 ## Numeric literals with underscore
 It is now allowed to write numeric literals with underscore between the digits for the purpose of readability.
-But the placement of the underscores is not totally free there are som rules.
+But the placement of the underscores is not totally free there are some rules.
 See example of allowed use below:

 ```
 305441741123_456